Working in the tutoring field, one of the most common questions I am asked by friends, family, and prospective clients is, “Does my kid need a tutor?”

-Ultimately, this may lead you to a professional tutoring company that specializes in finding the right match for your son or daughter.
+Ultimately, this may lead you to a professional tutoring company that specializes in finding the right match for your child.
 This educational service will act as a partner throughout the tutoring process to select the appropriate educator with subject-matter expertise, help ensure there is a good rapport, and ultimately monitor academic progress.

 When hiring a professional tutor, understand what you are looking to accomplish in the sessions and be clear in communicating your child’s academic needs and goals.
 While I believe in consistent and ongoing tutoring to achieve desired results, I recommend parents look for flexible pay-as-you-go tutoring arrangements so that families only purchase and receive the time the student actually needs.